-A feeling we all know deeply and can relate to it at some level.
-This Covid 19 Pandemic has brought along with it many challenges for people.
-Some challenges are easy to accept and some can throw away your balance.
-I was particularly feeling lost since I went through a personal disappointment which forced me to look at all the mistakes I did last year or in last few year, all the steps I did not take because of which I am at a situation where I have no sense of anything.
+Covid 19 has created many challenges for people.
+Some are easy to accept and others can throw you out of balance.
+I was feeling lost and it was not only because of side effects of Covid rather I went through the phase of self doubt and disappointment.
+All I could think of was the mistakes I did last year or in last few year, all the steps I did not take because of which I am at a situation where I have no sense of anything.

-Thats what you say to someone who is facing challenges in life but its not abnormal to sometimes feel like “NO, its not gonna pass and even if it does then some thing else will come up”.
-So in short, I had no idea of my physical surrounding today and so I just ate a bunch of junk , drank enormous amount of chai and did absolutely nothing mindful.
-But I guess you do get bored of all emo-ness.
-So I googled ” what to do when you feel lost” and this article came up from #forbes and I want to share that with you all.
-Its pathetic actually that I fit in many categories but I know I am not alone in this.
+That’s what you say to someone who is facing challenges in life but when its us then a synchronized wave length in mind sings constantly – “NO, its not gonna pass and even if it does then some thing else will come up”.
+You end up feeling like you have no idea of the physical surrounding and you just eat bunch of junk , drink enormous amount of chai and do absolutely nothing mindful.
+But, even during the most hopeless of times, you will eventually get bored of all emo-ness.

 Complete Article – 8 Reasons Why People Feel Lost in Their Lives